Tourism in Croatia: Dubrovnik

-An excursion along the coast south of Dubrovnik to the area of Ljuta offers daytime cruise excursions with scenic views including water streams, historic water mills and the mountain range east of the coastal plateau.

-Just off the coast of Dubrovnik is the forested island of Lokrum.
-The small island has a castle, a thousand-year-old Benedictine monastery, and a botanical garden initially started by Maximilian I of Mexico in the 19th century.
-Peacocks and peahens still roam the isle, descended from the original peafowls brought over by Maximilian.

 The nearby islands include the historical island of Korčula.
-The Catholic inhabitants of Korčula keep alive old folk church ceremonies and a weapon dance, the Moreška, which dates back to the middle ages.
-Originally danced only on special occasions, in modern times there are performances twice a week for tourists.
+The Catholic inhabitants of Korčula demonstrate a weapon dance, the Moreška, dating back to the Middle Ages, during ceremonies.
 The main town's historic sites include the central Romanesque-Gothic Cathedral of St Mark (built from 1301 to 1806), the 15th-century Franciscan monastery with Venetian Gothic cloister, the civic council chambers, the palace of the former Venetian governors, grand 15th and 16th-century palaces of the local merchant nobles, and the city fortifications.

 Further along the Adriatic are the forests of Mljet island.
 Over 72% of the island of 98.01 km2 is forest.
 Its geological structure consists of limestone and dolomite forming ridges, crests and slopes.
 A few depressions on the island of Mljet are below sea level and are known as blatine ("mud-lakes") or slatine ("salt-lakes").
 During the rain seasons, all blatine are filled with water and turn to brackish during dry seasons.